 Beer represents different things at different points in a person’s life.
 For many teenagers, getting drunk on beer (etc., but we’re discussing just brew here) is a rebellious (illegal) rite of passage.
 The planning, procurement, imbibing location and drinking partners all equally important parts of the experience.
-Perhaps no film ever demonstrated the teenage import of the beverage as much as “Dazed and Confused” (1993).
+Perhaps no film ever demonstrated the teenage import of the beverage as much as “Dazed and Confused

 In Richard LInklater’s ode to the 1970s, the end of the school year means it’s party time.
 A huge bash is cancelled when the kegs are delivered early, BEFORE the teenage host’s parents leave for their weekend trip.
 Subsequent aimless cruising with as much as a trunk full of brew leads to a gathering at the local game hall, where incoming freshman Mitch (Wiley Wiggins) earns big points by successfully purchasing beer from the nearby liquor store.
 Plans eventually coalesce for a “beer bust at the Moon Tower,” where a sea of inhibition-squashing beer brings many dramas to a head.
 True, marijuana is at least as important to the story, but beer is the great equalizer, giving the intellectual misanthrope the courage to throw a punch at the alpha-male jerk, the shy younger kid the nerve to kiss the older pretty girl and the complete stoner the intellectual weight of wizened philosopher.
+Of course, when “Dazed” took place, the legal drinking age was 18, so drinking beer wasn’t quite the rebellious stretch it is today.
+By the time a person enters college, beer takes on a slightly different, but just as important role.
+No longer quite the forbidden nectar of high school, beer becomes the standard social lubricant.

 By the time one enters adulthood, brand loyalty has usually settled in, the mere imbibing no longer as defining an action as WHAT kind of beer is favored.
 In film, cheap beer in a can is shorthand for the workin’ man; Stoudt on draft can be indicator of a British character; a bottle of Bud is a natural prop for a rock musician.